cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-cardano-to-eth-migration-en.md

 1. Click ‘Send’ and paste the Cardano address (that you copied earlier) in the receiver field.
 2. Indicate the amount of ada to cover the transaction fee (minimum 1 ada).
-3. Select the Cardano-based token you would like to migrate back to Ethereum (AGIX, for example) and indicate the amount for migration.
+3. Select the AGIX token you would like to migrate back to Ethereum and indicate the amount for migration.

 ![daedalus-token-deposit](https://ucarecdn.com/080c276b-a774-4fcc-adfd-4f6a2d5b544a/-/crop/1600x1060/0,149/-/preview/)